grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 There are plenty of markdown editors out there, but I don't expect to do all my writing in one. **Google Docs is the best text editor.** No markdown editor will surpass it in terms of interface, mobile support, offline editing, collaboration, and all the other features that make it indispensable and productive.

-Put another way, integration with GitHub is actually not the most important feature in a the app I'm looking for doesn't exist, and GitHub P. Even if an editor has great integration with GitHub Pages, that's actually not the most important feature for just writing and blogging with Pages.
+Put another way, integration with GitHub is actually not the most important feature in a text editor.
+Would I like a great text editor to have this, in addition to handling markdown for me?
+Yes, but I'm afraid such an app doesn't exist.
+Even if an editor had seamless draft saving and integration with GitHub, it wouldn't matter if the writing interface  that's actually not the most important feature for just writing and blogging with Pages.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTEzMTA3MzAsMjExNDMyNzE2XX0=
+eyJoaXN0b3J5IjpbODA4NTg3MzE0LDIxMTQzMjcxNl19
 -->